Adult and Child Hunger Initiatives

 The Commodity Supplemental Food Program

-The Commodity Supplemental Food Program (CSFP), often called “the senior box program”, is a federal program serving low-income seniors with a monthly box of nutritious food.
+The Commodity Supplemental Food Program (CSFP), often called “the senior box program”, is a federal program serving low-income seniors monthly with a box of nutritious food.
 Lowcountry Food Bank partners with churches and nonprofit organizations to serve qualifying seniors in Beaufort, Berkeley, Charleston, Dorchester, Georgetown, Horry and Williamsburg counties.
 In addition to shelf-stable commodity foods such as canned fruit, vegetables, meat, cereal and juice, Lowcountry Food Bank provides about five pounds of fresh produce to each recipient.

 To speak with a staff member about CSFP, please call 843-747-8146 ext.103